Vancouver, WA Lawyers Who Help Vacate Criminal Offenses

 Just when you’ve finished the terms of your sentence and paid your debt to society, you discover that getting a new start isn’t as easy as you thought.
 When you apply for work, for an apartment, or for loans, you will likely be asked to agree to a background check.

 These background checks can stop you in your tracks unless you get legal help.
-At Philbrook Law Office, our Vancouver criminal defense lawyers can help you vacate your criminal record for many misdemeanors and gross misdemeanors.
+At Philbrook Law, our Vancouver criminal defense lawyers can help you vacate your criminal record for many misdemeanors and gross misdemeanors.
 Thanks to a new law, even some felonies can be vacated.
 Contact us today to get started on your case, and you can get the clean slate you deserve.

 Why is vacating offenses from your record a smart idea?